SungJJinKang/EveryCulling/README.md

 references : https://software.intel.com/content/dam/develop/external/us/en/documents/masked-software-occlusion-culling.pdf

+## Query Occlusion Culling

+Currently This feature is supported only on OpenGL.

 ## Screen Space AABB Area Culling

 This is really easy to understand.
 When Area Size of AABB projected to screen space is less than setting value, It will be culled.
-I don't recommend using this feature, because Objects will pop up and this is really distracting...
+I don't recommend using this feature, because The objects pops up and this is really distracting...
-I will add Object fade out.
+I will add Object fade out feature.

 ## Distance Culling